• Skip to content

 A debriefing session is a great time to review all volunteer leaders and evaluate their effectiveness in overseeing a process or a team of volunteers.

-Effective volunteer management uses events as an opportunity to observe volunteers, note those with strong leadership abilities, and identify those that may need additional mentoring or training.
+Effective volunteer management uses events as an opportunity to observe volunteers, note those with strong leadership abilities, and identify those who may need additional mentoring or training.

 4. How Effective Was Volunteer Training?